Original photo by Lukas Kovarik/ Shutterstock

 Credit: Science History Images/ Alamy Stock Photo

-Elephant-Sized Sloths Used to Roam All of North America
+Elephant-Sized Sloths Used To Roam All of North America

 Today, sloths seem elusive.
 They live exclusively in lowland forests in Central and South America, and spend most of their time camouflaged high up in the treetops.
 However, they were far more commonplace for our human ancestors of the late ice age, who could have encountered sloths the size of elephants as far north as Alaska and the Yukon Territory.
 One fossil was even found more than 8,000 feet above sea level in the Rocky Mountains.